openbmc/openbmc/poky/documentation/overview-manual/concepts.rst

 -  :term:`PN`: The name of the recipe used to build the package.
 This variable can have multiple meanings.
-   However, when used in the context of input files, ``PN`` represents the name of the recipe.
+   However, when used in the context of input files, :term:`PN` represents the name of the recipe.

 -  :term:`WORKDIR`: The location